Kennedy Family Mourns Granddaughter and Son After Search Suspended

 "We love you Maeve," tweeted Maeve's cousin Rep. Joe Kennedy III.
 We love you Gideon.
 Our family has lost two of the brightest lights.
 Grateful for the prayers.
 Hold your loved ones tight.

-Another cousin, Kathleen Cavendish, Marchioness of Hartington, aka Kick Kennedy, paid tribute to the mom and son on Instagram.
+Another cousin, Kick Kennedy, paid tribute to the mom and son on Instagram.

 "Today the coast guard informed my family that it has terminated rescue operations for my dear cousin Maeve, and her sweet Gideon.
 Our hearts break beyond description," she wrote.
 "Maeve was a sister to me growing up.
 I cannot imagine my childhood, or my adulthood without her.
 She will live in a special place in my heart forever, brightened by Gideon's sweet smile."